 What is it?

 One of the purest – and coldest – driving experiences on the road.
 The Atom is a racing space-frame with wheels and an engine, and not much else, which means it’s stupidly light, shockingly fast and skin-searingly exposed.
-The use of Honda engines in all but the V8 version means the Atom is usefully reliable, and the build is engineer-spec.
+The use of a Honda engine means the Atom is reliable, and the build is engineer-spec.
 No mass production here.
-Favoured by track-day folks who like to drive to and from, the Atom is surprisingly usable and comfortable on the road, but you have to tog up like a biker to really take advantage.
-Or your ears will fall off.
+Favoured by trackday folks who like to drive to and from, the Atom is surprisingly usable and comfortable on the road, but you have to tog up like a biker or your ears will fall off.

 The Atom really is like nothing else.
 You peer out over the nosecone and watch the front suspension move up and down, and the inboard shocks pump in and out in time with the feedback from the wheel.
-You can tell whether paint on the road is matt or gloss – there really is that much tactility – and the gearshift is the cliched rifle-bolt.
+You can tell whether paint on the road is matt or gloss and the gearshift is the cliched rifle-bolt.
 This is a driver’s car of the best kind, with all the fat stripped out but the fun left in.

 On the inside

 One of the few cars when ‘inside’ really is a relative term, the Atom has plastic one-piece seats in most models, and a distinct lack of sides, windscreen (though this is now an option) or roof.
 The race harnesses are necessary but annoying, and there’s not much but a wheel, pedals and a small instrument binnacle.
 It’s like driving a blueprint.
 Saying that, there’s not much to go wrong, they can be surprisingly comfy, and there’s an immense sense of freedom when driving any Ariel; they’ve not been called ‘four-wheeled motorcycles’ for nothing.